cbsux/GWRF/README.md

-# GWRF
+# GWXGBoost
 ## I. Overview
-GWRF (Geographically Weighted Random Forest) is a Python library designed to incorporate the concept of geographical weighting into the random forest model, enabling regression analysis of data with spatial correlation.
+GWXGBoost (Geographically Weighted XGBoost) is a Python library designed to incorporate the concept of geographical weighting into the XGBoost model, enabling regression analysis of data with spatial correlation.
 It integrates powerful tools such as `numpy`, `xgboost`, and `sklearn`, providing users with a range of functionalities from model training and prediction to feature importance assessment and partial dependence analysis, while also supporting model saving and loading.

 ## II.
 Dependency Libraries
-Before using the GWRF library, ensure that the following dependency libraries are installed:
+Before using the GWXGBoost library, ensure that the following dependency libraries are installed:
 ```bash
 pip install -r requirement.txt
 ```